Is HughesNet good for home internet?

 Reliability and ease of use: HughesNet has been applauded for what customers consider simple and convenient to use after installation.
 Their modem also has a web interface for controlling usage and settings of the network, diagnosing problems with the connection that occur from time to time, as well as being able to send messages to their customer support team if necessary.
 The support provided includes live chat help, forum support, email ticketing, and telephone assistance available around the clock.

-However, if one wants Internet access for the time being until installation, you are in luck HughesNet presents an option known as the ‘HughesNet Voice Modem’.
-This modem that the customer installs by himself and is supported by the EchoStar satellite network gives only 5 Mbps speed for web browsing, e-mail, and VoIP phone service… It has no built-in capability for streaming a video or downloading music.
+However, if one wants Internet access for the time being until installation, one is in luck, HughesNet presents an option known as the ‘HughesNet Voice Modem’.
+This mode, which the customer installs by himself and is supported by the EchoStar satellite network, gives only 5 Mbps speed for web browsing, e-mail, and VoIP phone service… It has no built-in capability for streaming a video or downloading music.
 The voice modem allows rural residents an internet connection for a few weeks more while waiting for their main HughesNet dish and full activation.

 Pros and Cons Summary